Linear algebra and group theory: 13b. Peter-Weyl theory

 We say that $v$ is smooth if its matrix coefficients $g\to(v_g)_{ij}$ appear as polynomials in the standard matrix coordinates $g\to g_{ij}$, and their conjugates $g\to\overline{g}_{ij}$. \end{definition}

 As a basic example of coefficient we have, besides the matrix coefficients $g\to(v_g)_{ij}$, the character, which appears as the diagonal sum of these coefficients:

 Regarding the notion of smoothness, things are quite tricky here, the idea being that any closed subgroup $G\subset U_N$ can be shown to be a Lie group, and that, with this result in hand, a representation $v:G\to U_M$ is smooth precisely when the condition on coefficients from the above definition is satisfied.
 All this is quite technical, and we will not get into it.
-We will simply use Definition 13.11 as such, and further comment on this later on.
-Here is now our second Peter-Weyl theorem, complementing Theorem 13.10:
+We will simply use Definition 13.14 as such, and further comment on this later on.